EVORA-project/evora-ontology/models/docs/CommonName.md

 slot_usage:
   alternateName:
     name: alternateName
-    description: Any other name under which the entity can be known
+    description: Any other name under which the entity can be known.
     title: alternate name
     comments:
     - This includes previous names, acronyms, former taxonomic terms, and other variations.
-      This information can serve as keywords for search purposes and as a bridge with other projects that use different naming systems or taxonomies
+      This information can serve as keywords for search purposes and as a bridge with other projects that use different naming systems or taxonomies.
     exact_mappings:
     - schema:alternateName
     - dct:alternative